thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/cluster/aws-cluster-setup.md

 * `managedNodeGroups` – defines the node groups used by the cluster.
   By default, there are two groups: one for **TBMQ core services** and another for **TBMQ Integration Executors**.
-  If preferred, you may co-locate both workloads on the same node group.
+  If preferred, you may co-locate both workloads in the same node group.

 * `instanceType` – the EC2 instance type for TBMQ and TBMQ IE nodes.
   Default: `m7a.large`.

 **Note**: If you don't make any changes to `instanceType` and `desiredCapacity` fields, the EKS will deploy 4 nodes of type m7a.large.

-Command to create AWS cluster:
+Command to create the AWS cluster:

 ```bash
 eksctl create cluster -f cluster.yml
 ```
 {: .copy-code}

-## Step 3.
-Create AWS load-balancer controller
+## Create AWS load-balancer controller

-Once the cluster is ready you'll need to create AWS load-balancer controller.
+Once the cluster is ready, you'll need to create AWS load-balancer controller.
 You can do it by following [this](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html) guide.
 The cluster provisioning scripts will create several load balancers: